alijaalejandro/streaming-iot-demo-show/Demos/Demo_2_NodeRED_program/README.md

 # Demo 2 Intro

 In this demo we are going to use NodeRED as a code-less automation framework.
-In the first demo we retrieved the sensors' readinngs from the MQTT topic.
+In the first demo we retrieved the sensors' readings from the MQTT topic.
 With a MQTT client we were able to visualize the data trends and data changes but not too much.
 A MQTT client is designed to inspect the data but no actuate or program actions.
-Of course, we have always the possiblity to program our own mqtt client and then, adding more functionalities by code.
+Of course, we have always the possibility to program our own MQTT client and then, adding more functionalities by code.
 But, to do this we need advanced programming skills.

 # Prerequisites

 1. __An MQTT broker__ up and getting messages.
-Please, see the [demo1](https://bitbucket.org/galeoteam/streaming-iot-demo-show/src/master/Demos/Demo-1-%20MQTT%20and%20IoT%20Setup/) to check-out the set-up.
-To have a quick idea if the MQTT broker is up&running execute ```top``` and look for the _mosquitto_ process.
+Please, see the [demo1](/Demos/Demo_1_MQTT_and_IoT_Setup) to check-out the set-up.
+To have a quick idea if the MQTT broker is up&running execute look for data at the MQTTExplorer tool.

 2. __A node-red installed__ in the VM.
-Just execute ```node-red start```or  ```nohup node-red start &``` and see if the node-red programm starts.
-If so, just open ```http://VM-public-IP:1880``` in your local browser.
-Please, have in mind that 1880 port muct be enable for traffic at the VM security control menu in the AWS console.
+If so, just open ```http://ec2-3-143-168-228.us-east-2.compute.amazonaws.com:1880``` in your local browser.
+Please, have in mind that 1880 port must be enable for traffic at the VM security control menu in the AWS console.

 3. __The node-red__ automation program for this demo.
-NodeRED-Hands-on-lab.json located here at this repo.
+Create an empty new flow and import the sample program ```Node-red-sample-program.json``` located [here](Demos/Demo_2_NodeRED_program) at this repository.
 This node-red flow uses the following packages inside node-red.
-Plese, have in mind if you start from a fresh node-red installation you must install the following packages at the palette menu before to _Deploy_ the program.
+Please, have in mind if you start from a fresh node-red installation you must install the following packages at the palette menu before to _Deploy_ the program.

 - node-red-contrib-telegrambot
 - node-red-dashboard